matteodisabatino/express-prometheus-middleware/README.md

 Exposes Prometheus metrics for express applications.
 Based on [@trussle/tricorder](https://www.npmjs.com/package/@trussle/tricorder).

-By default, the module exposes information about Prometheus default metrics, garbage collection metrics and the duration and the throughput of each HTTP route that has been called at least once via endpoint `/metrics`.
+By default, the module exposes information about Prometheus default metrics and the duration and the throughput of each HTTP route that has been called at least once via endpoint `/metrics`.
 However, you can customize this behaviour via options.

 Since version 1.0.0 the module supports all existing Node.js versions from 6.0.0. [express](https://www.npmjs.com/package/express) and [prom-client](https://www.npmjs.com/package/prom-client) are required as peer dependencies.